John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment_under_Windows/Install TensorFlow under Conda Env on Win 10 or 11.md

      # Use ctrl-c to end
      mkdir jupyter_folder
      jupyter-notebook --notebook-dir jupyter_folder

-     jupyter notebook

-     # Create a new notebook and run this 4-line snippet:
+     # Create a new notebook and Run (from the tab above) this 4-line snippet:
      import tensorflow as tf
      from tensorflow.python.client import device_lib